 - Facilitate a fully integrated collaborative approach across the whole industry

 Project scope, plan and deliverables

-The project had three phases covering the following areas
+The project had three phases which covered the Devonian and Carboniferous stratigraphic intervals in the following areas

 - Central North Sea/Mid North Sea High